 More on Infrastructure and Jobs

-(To access video click above or go to: http://youtu.be/iaQPl9GOxTE)
+(To access video go to: https://youtu.be/zHb4yEFHlwo)

 Congressman Brian Higgins (NY-26) announced two federal grants totaling $2,061,984 to the Niagara Frontier Transportation Authority (NFTA) for snow removal equipment at the Buffalo Niagara International Airport.
 The grants were awarded by the Federal Aviation Administration, under the U.S. Department of Transportation.

 Congressman Brian Higgins (NY-26) released details on the Moving Forward Act (H.R.
 2), newly unveiled legislation co-sponsored by Higgins that dedicates more than $1.5 trillion to rebuilding America’s infrastructure and creating American jobs.

 Congressman Brian Higgins (NY-26) announced the House of Representatives approved H.R.
 6509, the Public Safety Officer Pandemic Response Act of 2020.
 The bill amends the Omnibus Crime Control and Safe Streets Act of 1968 to provide public safety officer death and disability benefits for certain first responders who contract COVID-19.